zesk/build/docs/tools/text.md

 #### Examples

-escapeSingleQuotes "Now I can't not include this in a bash string."
+escapeSingleQuotes "Now I can\'t not include this in a bash string."

 #### Sample Output